-The Add Health bibliography includes nearly 5,000 publications, presentations, unpublished manuscripts, and dissertations by Add Health researchers.
+The Add Health bibliography includes over 5,000 publications, presentations, unpublished manuscripts, and dissertations by Add Health researchers.
 To obtain a copy of any item, please contact the author.
 New users may want to refer to the user guides and documentation written by Add Health staff for help with understanding and analyzing Add Health data.

 Aguirre, Evelyn.
 (2015).
 Depressive symptoms and suicidality among survivors of intimate partner violence.
 Doctoral dissertation, California State University, Los Angeles.

 Allen, Chenoa; & McNeely, C. (2015).
 Self-rated Health in Disparities Research: Construct Validity of SRH Across Racial/Ethnic Groups and Immigrant Generations Among U.S. Adolescents and Young Adults.
 Society for Adolescent Health and Medicine.
 Los Angeles, CA.